mackdroid/bored-bot/README.md

 ## bored-bot
-Bleh bleh bleh bleh you are not running this bot it sucks
+Bleh bleh bleh bleh you are not running this bot<br>it sucks btw

 # credits
 * [itspacchu](https://github.com/itspacchu) for help with various stuff